anshkunj/Python-automation-projects/README.md

 ---

 ## 🔹 How to Use
+### ⚙️ Installation

-1. Clone the repository
+Clone the repository
-2. Navigate to the required folder
+Navigate to the required folder

-3. Run the script using Python
+• Run the script using Python
-4. Modify inputs as needed
+• Modify inputs as needed

 Each script contains example usage inside comments.